literit/Dell-ACL-Generator/README.md

 3. Output file location

 ## Variable File Syntax
+It is important to have the empty line inbetween the last variable value and the next define statement
 ```
 Define Variable1
   Value1
   Value2

 Define Variable2
   Value1
   Value2
 ```

 Example:
 ```
 Define BGP_FROM
   host 255.255.254
   host 255.255.255

 Define BGP_TO
   host 254.254.254
   host 254.254.255